Average Customer Rating 4.9 / 5

 Residential mortgage

-If you have a steady income that can cover the repayments, you might be eligible for a standard resident mortgage.
+If you have a steady income that can cover the repayments, you might be eligible for a standard residential mortgage.

 You can choose between two repayment options: capital repayments or interest-only repayments.